paprikka/sonnet.io/src/site/posts/snakes.md

 This post lies somewhere between those two points.
 It's not an introduction to Pair Development, but a short description of a few dynamics that are often skipped during training, the things that we discover once we start practicing it ourselves.
 For tried and tested theoretical resources, check the footer.

-But, if you came here for *practical* and *opinionated* pairing advice as well as snakes wearing fancy hats, you came to the right place, my friend.
+Now, if you came here for *practical* and *opinionated* pairing advice as well as snakes wearing fancy hats, you came to the right place, my friend.

 ### An Ideal Pairing day